 helge.dedek [at] mcgill.ca (Email)

-He is co-editor-in-chief of the American Journal of Comparative Law, together with Professors James Feinerman and Franz Werro of the Georgetown University Law Center.
-He has been an invited Fellow at at the interdisciplinary Käte Hamburger Institute of Advanced Studies at the University of Bonn, Germany, and at the Max-Planck-Institute for Comparative and International Private Law in Hamburg, Germany.
+He is co-editor-in-chief of the American Journal of Comparative Law, together with Professor Franz Werro of the Georgetown University Law Center.
+He regularly teaches, as professeur associé, seminars at the University Lausanne in Switzerland.
+He has been an invited Fellow at the interdisciplinary Käte Hamburger Institute of Advanced Studies at the University of Bonn, Germany, and at the Max-Planck-Institute for Comparative and International Private Lawin Hamburg, Germany.
 He is an elected Associate Member of the International Academy of Comparative Law and a Fellow of the European Law Institute.

 Areas of Interest

-Legal history, comparative law, legal theory, private law, Roman law, legal education.
+Legal history, comparative law, legal theory, private law, legal education.
 Professor Dedek is always interested in supervising graduate work in these areas.